 - Testing concurrent programs, correctness, safety and liveness concepts, deadlock, livelock, tools.

-Formal prerequisitesStudents must know the Java programming language very well, including inner classes, generics, and a first exposure to threads and locks, and event-based graphical user interfaces as in Swing or AWT.
+Formal prerequisitesStudents must know the Java programming language very well, including: inner classes, generics, a first exposure to threads and locks, and event-based graphical user interfaces.

 Intended learning outcomes